jmonteer/hegic-resources/docs/Purchasing Options.md

 #### Select the option parameters

 1. Select the option type you wish to enter in:
-   * A call: Reminder that a call represents the right, not obligation to purhcase an assets at a predefined price on or before expiration.
+   * A call: Reminder that a call represents the right, not obligation to purchase an assets at a predefined price on or before expiration.
    * A put: Reminder that a call represents the right, not obligation to sell an assets at a predefined price on or before expiration.
 2. Choose the size of the option.
 This is denoted in units of the underlying asset (e.g. a 2 WBTC call will provide the user with exposure to the price movement of two Wrapped Bitcoin).
 The default value is set to 1 WBTC or 1 ETH.
 3. Select the strike price you wish for the option to have.
 The default strike value is set to current price of the underlying asset.